 Who does not love iOS?
 It’s a great operating system.
-However I can tell you about a type of person that has a love/hate relationship with iOS: engineers who have to debug crashes on iOS devices. iOS makes debugging crashes trickier than most environments which in turn makes the job of tools like Sentry and Crashlytics that much harder.
-In this blog post we want to give you a bit of insight into how Sentry deals with iOS crashes and what is necessary for you to have an enjoyable crash reporting experience.
+However I can tell you about a type of person that has a love/hate relationship with iOS: engineers who have to debug crashes on iOS devices. iOS makes debugging crashes trickier than most environments which in turn makes the job of tools like Sentry that much harder.
+In this blog post we want to give you a bit of insight into how Sentry deals with iOS crashes and what is necessary for you to have an enjoyable iOS crash reporting experience.

 Crashing in the First Place